 Bretton Woods, New Hampshire

-Bretton Woods is New Hampshire’s largest ski area.
+Bretton Woods is New Hampshire’s largest ski area and one of the best east coast ski resorts.
 This means more runs (and more easy runs) and fewer lines.
 Ski Magazine also lists them as one of the top ten East Coast ski resorts for kids.

 Smuggler’s Notch, Vermont